-- Does the fully paid paternity leave meet or exceed the current benchmark of six weeks?
+- Does the paid paternity leave meet or exceed the current benchmark of six weeks?

 - Does the company report diversity in its supply chain?

-- Does the company/brand have CSR programs that focus on women specifically?
+- Does the company/brand have community-based programs that focus on women specifically?
+Is this program national?

 - Does the company publish the financial contributions to its women-focused programs?

-- Does the company have a nationally or internationally-focused CSR/philanthropic program for women?*
+- Does the company have a nationally or internationally-focused community/philanthropic program for women?